Before visiting, please review our current visitor policies and COVID-19 information.

 Differences Between Palliative Care and Hospice Care

 Palliative care is not hospice care.
 Nor is it for patients with chronic conditions that aren’t life limiting.
 Palliative care may be for patients who are still receiving treatment for an illness.
-It involves assisting them and their families with ongoing decision-making and goal setting while helping patients live comfortably for as long as they can.
+It involves assisting them and their families with ongoing decision-making, helping them understand the full scope of their diagnosis and treatments and goal setting while helping patients continue daily life and live comfortably for as long as they can.
 Hospice care is for patients who are terminally ill and focuses heavily on symptom management and patient comfort.
 Palliative care can begin at the time of a serious, life-limiting diagnosis and extend through hospice.

-We encourage you to start a conversation with your health care provider and loved ones regarding your choices through advance directives, which may include:
+We encourage you to start a conversation with your health care provider and loved ones regarding your choices through advance care planning documents, which may include:

 • Power of attorney for health care: This designates someone to make medical decisions.